Cosmology Without Window Functions: Cubic Estimators for the Galaxy Bispectrum: Specialization to Spectroscopic Surveys

 In practice, the above expression is difficult to compute due to the momentum-conserving delta-function.
 A useful assumption is that the filter functions, $\omega^\alpha$, are separable, such that \beq \omega^\alpha(\vk_1,\vk_2,\vk_3) = \prod_{i=1}^3\omega^{\alpha,i}(\vk_i). \eeq This is the case for the binned bispectrum estimates considered below.
 Writing the Dirac function as the integral of a complex exponential, this yields a straightforward form for the $\hat{q}_\alpha$ estimator: \beq \hat{q}_\alpha &=& \frac{1}{6}\int d\vr\,g^{\alpha,1}[\vd](\vr)g^{\alpha,2}[\vd](\vr)g^{\alpha,3}[\vd](\vr)\\\nonumber &&\,-\frac{1}{6}\int d\vr\,\left[g^{\alpha,1}[\vd](\vr)\av{g^{\alpha,2}[\va](\vr)\tilde{g}^{\alpha,3}[\va](\vr)}+\text{2\,perms.}\right], \eeq where we have defined the functions \beq g^{\alpha,i}[\vy](\vr) &=& \int_{\vk}e^{-i\vk\cdot\vr}\omega^{\alpha,i}(\vk)\int d\vr'\,e^{i\vk\cdot\vr'}n(\vr')[\Hi\vy](\vr')\\\nonumber \tilde{g}^{\alpha,i}[\vy](\vr) &=& \int_{\vk}e^{-i\vk\cdot\vr}\omega^{\alpha,i}(\vk)\int d\vr'\,e^{i\vk\cdot\vr'}n(\vr')[\Ai\vy](\vr'). \eeq These may be efficiently computed using Fast Fourier Transforms (FFTs).

 In this manner, the $\hat{q}_\alpha$ estimator may be evaluated as a set of FFTs and, for the $\vr$-integrals, real-space summations.
-Note that we have allowed the templates to depend explicitly on the direction $\vk_i$; whilst no such dependence is required for the isotropic bispectrum, it will arise in redshift-space generalizations.
+Note that we have allowed the templates to depend explicitly on the direction $\vk_i$; whilst no such dependence is required \resub{when measuring the rotationally-averaged bispectrum}, it will arise in \resub{generalizations to higher-order moments}.